joncahn/epicc-documentation/docs/source/configuration.rst

 	+ ``QC_option``: When ``true``, runs fastQC on raw and trimmed fastq files.

+- Intermediate input formats

+	+ ``trimmed_fastqs``: When ``false`` (default), the analysis runs from raw, untrimmed fastq files and performs adapter trimming.
+If you already have trimmed fastqs, you can switch this config entry to `true` and no additional trimming will be performed (still compatible with nextflex_v3 deduplication and structural RNAs filtering for small RNAs).
+This can also be used to bypass any trimming step.
+	+ ``aligned_bams``: When ``true`` you can directly provide alignment files for ChIP-seq data (either histone modifications or TF).
+A single SAM or BAM file must be present in the ``fastq_path`` folder matching the ``seq_id`` value in the metadat samplefile (same logic than when providing raw fastq file locally).
+No mapping stats plot will be available when providing bam files this way.
+Default is ``false``.
+	+ Note: These settings are applied to *all* samples in the analysis.
+If you have some samples to analyze from scratch and other already in an intermediate file, run the pipeline once with the new data - potentially switching ``full_analysis`` to ``false`` for less output - and run it again after switching the available format to ``true``.

 - ChIP Mapping Parameters

 	+ ``default``: Standard mapping parameters